When can you stop burping a baby? Discover the signs and milestones that tell you when you can finally stop burping!

 3. When your baby can feed without fussing

-Did your baby used to fuss during feedings?
-Did he squirm and cry while you nursed, or push the bottle away, feeling frustrated?
-You likely used those opportunities to pick him up and give him a much-needed burping.
+Did your baby use to fuss during feedings?
+Did she squirm and cry while you nursed, or push the bottle away, feeling frustrated?
+You likely used those opportunities to pick her up and give a much-needed burping.

-But these days, you’ve noticed that he can nurse or drink without stopping once to burp.
-He no longer pauses after a few minutes or ounces, or slows his eating down.
+But these days, you’ve noticed that she can nurse or drink without stopping once to burp.
+She no longer pauses after a few minutes or ounces or slows her eating down.

-Instead, he’s able to feed in one continuous session.
-In fact, you even notice he pitches a fit if you take the bottle away or pause to give him a burp!
-If so, that’s a good sign you can probably stop burping him, or at least not as long as you used to.
+Instead, she’s able to feed in one continuous session.
+You even notice she pitches a fit if you take the bottle away or pause to give her a burp!
+If so, that’s a good sign you can probably stop burping, or at least not as long as you used to.

 Learn how to burp a baby that is hard to burp.